mentormaya/Maya-Tools-Extension/README.md

 Pining the extension can be done by just going to the extension section of the browser toolbar and turning the pin button next the extension on.

+## Updating the Extension

+To update the extension follow these steps:

+* Goto the folder where the extension files are saved.
+* Open terminal in the folder.
+* run the command `git pull`.

+And done!
+Any update available will be downloaded automatically!

 ## Contiribution

 Comming Soon